vmbrasseur/10stepprogram/exercises/adapting_content_to_audience.md

 Time
 ----

-This exercise should take ___ minutes.
-Not all parcipants will have time to speak, but all should be able to participate in the discussion.
+This exercise should take 10 minutes.
+Not all participants will have time to speak, but all should be able to participate in the discussion.

 Setup